Chinese Car Brands

 Hafei Logo

-Hafei began as a division of an aircraft manufacturing company.
-It was born in 1994 and immediately began to produce cars.
-First, it was a small car, Daewoo Tico, and two years later, a minivan, Zhongyi, appeared.
-Hafei quickly developed and became the center of the association, which included dozens of factories and workshops.
-Since 2010, the company belongs to Changan Automobile, a leader in the production of passenger cars.
+Hafei began as a division of an aircraft manufacturing company in 1994 and immediately began producing cars.
+A small car, Daewoo Tico, and a Zhongyi minivan appeared two years later.
+Hafei quickly developed and became the association’s center, which included dozens of factories and workshops.
+Since 2010, the company has belonged to Changan Automobile, a leader in the production of passenger cars.

 ZX Auto